Collaborations

 Culebra Range Community Coalition

 The Purgatoire Valley Foundation (PVF) supports and collaborates with the CRCC very closely on two major initiatives serving youth, education and the environment: The Trinidad Water Festival and the Environmental Scholarship Program.
-Funding these two substantial programs is beyond the capacity of either organization independently, but together we can do it.
+Funding these two substantial programs is beyond the capacity of either organization independently, but together and with partners we can do it.

 Bar NI Ranch Community Fund

 The Purgatoire Valley Foundation works closely with local organizations serving youth, education and the environment.
-When good projects present themselves that need funding beyond PVF capacity, we have been able to direct those programs to the apply for a grant through the Bar NI Ranch Community Fund competitive process.
+When good projects present themselves that need funding beyond PVF capacity, we have been able to direct those programs to apply for a grant through the Bar NI Ranch Community Fund competitive process.

 The Youth Club of Trinidad